marine-term-translations/Node-Back-End/Readme.md

    Adds a comment to a specified line in a pull request.

    **Description:**
    This endpoint allows users to post a comment on a specific line in a pull request.
-It requires the pull request number and the specific line details where the comment should be added.
+It requires the pull request number and the specific line details where the comment should be added. **Note: This feature is currently in development and is not yet in use.**

    **Request Body:**
    ```json